Document Conventions and Tools

 "Warnings" provide important information to help you prevent data loss or damage.

 Oracle Cloud Infrastructure documentation provides several tools to help you find the information you need.
-Chief among these tools is a powerful full-text search engine that features phrase, partial-word, and Boolean searching.
+Chief among these tools is a powerful full-text search engine that features phrase and partial-word searching.

 The following tools do not apply to PDF documentation.